kitgrose/Queue_Simulator/README.md

 You can run [this fork][2], or [Philip's original simulator][3] online, or you can run this fork by cloning the repo and opening `index.html` in a web browser.

+You can also run a separate [animated simulation][6], which is not based on Philip's work.

 # Philip's Original Explanation

 This program was written for the Analysis and Simulation of Discrete Event